-The Heckscher Museum Celebrates 100: Tracing History, Inspiring the FutureJune 5, 2021 - September 19, 2021
+The Heckscher Museum Celebrates 100 (Part I): Tracing History, Inspiring the FutureJune 5, 2021 - September 19, 2021

 The Heckscher Museum of Art opened to the public 100 years ago.
 This expansive exhibition traces our history and points to our future by celebrating the people, events, and art that have indelibly shaped the Museum.
 Unfolding chronologically, the exhibition explores the development of the permanent collection from 185 paintings and sculptures in 1920, to 2,300 works in many media today.
 Each gallery focuses on a defining chapter in the Museum’s story: our founding in 1920 by civic leaders August and Anna Atkins Heckscher, the transformational tenure of Museum Director Eva Gatling, our pivotal role in preserving the legacies of American modernists Arthur Dove and Helen Torr, and the acquisition of hundreds of artworks from the Baker/Pisano Collection in 2001.

 The exhibition weaves together masterworks, rarely exhibited objects, and archival material to illuminate the Museum’s history and to engage our audiences.
-Spanning the 16th century to the 21st, the checklist includes work by more than 75 artists including: Berenice Abbott, Romare Bearden, William Merritt Chase, Joseph Cornell, Lucas Cranach the Elder, Jean-Léon Gérôme, George Grosz, Marsden Hartley, Winslow Homer, Man Ray, Thomas Moran, Georgia O’Keeffe, Howardena Pindell, and Florine Stettheimer.
+Spanning the 16th century to the 21st, the checklist includes work by more than 75 artists including: Berenice Abbott, Romare Bearden, William Merritt Chase, Lucas Cranach the Elder, Jean-Léon Gérôme, George Grosz, Marsden Hartley, Winslow Homer, Man Ray, Thomas Moran, Georgia O’Keeffe, Howardena Pindell, and Florine Stettheimer.
 Reporting on the new Museum in 1921, a newspaper noted that “people come and come again to this treasure house of theirs.”
 We invite you to do the same as we embark together on the next 100 years.